 - Language and version of browser software

-For the purpose of user convenience, we also use temporary cookies that are stored on your device for a specifically defined period of time.
-If you revisit our site to use our services, it is immediately recognised that you have already visited our website and what entries you have made and settings you have chosen so you do not have to enter everything again.
+For user convenience, we also use temporary cookies that are stored on your device for a specifically defined period of time.
+If you revisit our site to use our services, it is immediately recognised that you have already visited our website, what entries you have made and which settings you have chosen, so you do not have to enter the information again.

 Most browsers accept cookies automatically.
 You can adjust the settings of your browser so that no cookies are stored on your device or a notice appears every time before a new cookie is set.
-Completely deactivating cookies may, however, result in the situation that you will not be able to use all the functions of our website to the full extent.
+However, you may not be able to use all the functions of our website fully, if your device does not accept cookies.